KDE/digikam-doc/left_sidebar/tags_view.rst

 Tags View
 ---------

 Hierarchical tagging provides a flexible and powerful way to organize and catalog your images.
 Tags (also called *keywords* in other applications) are labels that can be applied to individual images or groups of images.
-Once a tag has been applied to an image the image can be found again by selecting the tag or doing a search.
+Once a tag has been applied to an image, the image can be found again by selecting the tag or doing a search.

-Tags can be arranged in a hierarchical tree.
-This allows you to organize your tags in a logical manner.
+Tags can be arranged in a hierarchical tree, allowing you to organize your tags in a logical manner.
 You can collapse parts of the tree in the **Tags** list so that you can easily find the tags that you are looking for.

 .. figure:: images/left_sidebar_tags_view.webp
     :alt:
     :align: center

-    The digiKam Nested Tags Tree-View
+    The digiKam Nested Tag Tree-View

 When a tag is selected in the Left Sidebar, all of the images that are marked with that tag are displayed in the View Area.

-But before assigning and using tags you first have to define them.
+But before assigning and using tags, you first have to define them.
 If you import photographs that already have assigned tags, digiKam will build an appropriate tag tree during import.
 Other than that you have to manually define all tags.
 The context menu shown in the screenshot above provides an easy approach to managing tags.

 .. _managing_tags: